Lusbert/microfetch/README.md

 >Warning: Statistical outliers were detected.
 Consider re-running this benchmark on a quiet system without any interferences from other programs.
 It might help to use the '--warmup' or '--prepare' options.

-ignoring that, here's the benchmark showing how fast it is, usefulnes being a cost of speed
+ignoring that, here's the benchmark showing how fast it is, usefulnes being at the cost of speed
 ```
 >hyperfine --warmup 64 -N ./microfetch
 Time (mean ± σ):     270.1 µs ±  69.9 µs    [User: 223.7 µs, System: 14.5 µs]